Canadian Coast Guard Academy: Admissions

 Cadets are typically selected from Canadian high school graduates with a 70% average or higher including grade 12 physics, advanced math, and English (or French).
 Cadets applying for the engineering program must also have grade 11 chemistry.
-Once admitted, cadets hired into the Officer Training Program are indeterminate employees, civil servantsof the Federal Government, receiving a monthly allowance of $800 (as of December 31, 2023) with an additional allowance while on sea phase of $1551.81 - $2205.85.
+Once admitted, cadets hired into the Officer Training Program are indeterminate employees, civil servants of the Federal Government, receiving a monthly allowance of $800 (as of December 31, 2023) with an additional allowance while on sea phase of $1,551.81 to $2,205.85.
 The cost of tuition is paid by the Canadian government.